RO-29/snowflake-golang/README.md

 ### System Clock Dependency

 You should use NTP to keep your system clock accurate.
 Snowflake protects from non-monotonic clocks, i.e. clocks that run backwards.
 If your clock is running fast and NTP tells it to repeat a few milliseconds, snowflake will refuse to generate ids until a time that is after the last time we generated an id.
 Even better, run in a mode where ntp won't move the clock backwards.
-See http://wiki.dovecot.org/TimeMovedBackwards#Time_synchronization for tips on how to do this.
+[Wiki](http://wiki.dovecot.org/TimeMovedBackwards#Time_synchronization)

 ## Install